 If you wish to transfer to UCF, you may apply up to one year prior to the term you wish to enroll.
 All applicants are considered on a space-available basis and you should apply as early as possible to also meet financial aid and housing deadlines.

 To help the transfer process, the Office of Transfer and Transition Services is available to answer your questions, as well as to provide resources for transferring students.
 The Office of Undergraduate Admissions also offers special afternoon information sessions on select Thursdays exclusively for transfer students.
 Sign up today and Transfer To Be A Knight.

-If you are a student from Brevard Community College, Lake-Sumter Community College, Seminole State College or Valencia College, visit the DirectConnect to UCF program website to learn how you can prepare for your transition to UCF while attending your community or state college.
+If you are a student from Eastern Florida State College, Lake-Sumter State College, Seminole State College or Valencia College, visit the DirectConnect to UCF program website to learn how you can prepare for your transition to UCF while attending your community or state college.

 UCF computes a GPA for each institution attended, as well as a cumulative GPA based on all attempted college course work.
 This computation recognizes a plus/minus grading system, but only recognizes grade forgiveness when it is used as part of an A.A. degree from a Florida public community college/state or Florida public university.